Bankruptcy Law Resources

 How Bankruptcy Can Help

-- Bankruptcy vs. debt consolidation – halping clients in consolidating secured debt and avoding debt transfer in favor of discharging or liquidating debt
+Bankruptcy vs. debt consolidation Helping clients in consolidating secured debt and avoding debt transfer in favor of discharging or liquidating debt

-Fair Debt Collection Practices Act — FDCPA is another type of consumer protection law that prevents abusive conduct by debt collection agencies.
+Fair Debt Collection Practices Act (FDCPA) Another type of consumer protection law that prevents abusive conduct by debt collection agencies.

 Rosenthal Act Consumer protection law that forbids excessive creditor contact with debtors if you have hired an attorney in order to gain control of the outstanding debts.